-After a reservation is received, the reserved room is blocked in the room inventory.
-In a computerized reservation system, the room is automatically removed from the availableroom data bank for the dates involved.
+After a reservation has been received, the reserved room is blocked in the room inventory.
+In a computerized reservation system, the room is automatically removed from the available-room data bank for the dates involved.
 For example, if each of the participating 75 hotels in the reservation/referral system has 200 rooms available, the room bank would have 15,000 rooms available to be sold on any one night.
 As a reservation request is processed, the room or rooms involved are blocked out of the available-room inventory.
-Reservation requests for 4,000 rooms on a particular night at the participating properties require the computer to block (or reserve) those rooms at the appropriate hotels.
+Reservation requests for 4,000 rooms on a particular night at the various participating properties require the computer to block (or reserve) those rooms at the appropriate hotels.
 If additional reservation requests are received for that night at a particular property and that hotel is already filled to capacity, the computer will not process the requests.
-It may, however, tell the computer terminal operator that a hotel in the same geographic area has vacancies.
+It may, however, tell the computer terminal operator that a hotel in the same geographic area does have vacancies.
 This is undoubtedly one of the major advantages of participating in a reservation/referral system.
 This type of blocking is usually referred to as blocking on the horizon-that is, in the distant future.
 Another type of blocking, referred to as daily blocking, involves assigning guests to their particular rooms on a daily basis.

-Process of Completing Reservations Through a PMS
+Process of Completing Reservations through a PMS

-The previous discussion focused on processing guest reservations through a central reservation headquarters.
+The previous discussion has focused on processing guest reservations through a central reservation headquarters.
 However, the individual PMS at a member hotel of a reservation/referral system is also able to process a reservation request.
 Chapter 4 discusses the reservation module and includes the list of applications available to the reservationist or desk clerk (shown in Figure 4-7).
-If the reservationist selects option 1, Guest Data, the screen of the video display terminal will look like that in Figure 5-4.
-The clerk enters the data into the PMS as requested.
-That data is then cleared through the rooms reservations bank to confirm the availability of the room requested.
+If the reservationist selected option 1, "guest data," the screen on the video display terminal would look like that in Figure 5-4.
+The clerk would enter the data into the PMS as requested.
+That data would then be cleared through the rooms reservations bank to confirm the availability of the room requested.

-Other options in the menu are accessed as needed.
-For example, option 2, Room Inventory, lists the reservation status, or the availability of a guest room to be rented on a particular night-that is, open (room is available for renting), confirmed (room is reserved until 4:00 P.M. or 6:00 P.M.), guaranteed (room is reserved until guest arrives), and repair (room is not available for guest rental) (Figure 5-5).
-Option 3, Deposits, is accessed when the clerk must determine whether the guest had a deposit on file (Figure 5-6).
-The information for this option is compiled from the Guest Data option, where the clerk indicates the guest wanted to guarantee a reservation with a credit card or send a cash (bank check) deposit.
-Option 4, Special Requests, assists the reservationist or desk clerk in determining if rooms are available to meet the specific needs of a guest (Figure 5-7).
-Facilities for handicapped guests, smoking/no smoking options, particular views, and locations near other hotel facilities are some of the features listed here.
-This option helps the new desk clerk provide hospitality to guests.
+Other options in the menu would be accessed as needed.
+For example, option 2, "room inventory," would list the reservation status, a term used to indicate the availability of a guest room to be rented on a particular night, that is, OPEN (room is available for renting), CONFIRMED (room has been reserved until 4:00 P.M. or 6:00 P.M.), GUARANTEED (room has been reserved until guest arrives), and REPAIR (room is not available for guest rental) (Figure 5-5).
+Option 3, "deposits," would be accessed when the clerk needed to determine whether the guest had a deposit on file (Figure 5-6).
+The information for this option is compiled from the "guest data" option, where the clerk indicates that the guest wanted to guarantee a reservation with a credit card or send a cash (bank check) deposit.
+Option 4, "special requests," assists the reservationist or desk clerk in determining if rooms are